jorzel/jorzel.github.io/_posts/2021-12-22-graphql-api-and-rest-api-mirror-impementations-in-python.md

     name = Column(String)
 ```

-To query all `Restaurant` instances in REST we add new HTTP endpoint and `recruitment_serializer` to transform our model into JSON-like format.
+To query all `Restaurant` instances in REST we add a new HTTP endpoint and `recruitment_serializer` to transform our model into JSON-like format.
 ```python
 from flask import Blueprint, current_app, jsonify